DPastl/GliderFlightTest/README.md

 Currently, to run in windows you must first install python.
 Navigate to https://www.python.org/downloads/ and download python, then click the installer and install python.
 The main.py file can then be run by double clicking the file.

-## Example Exam
+## Example
-Below is an example of the exam interface:
+Below is an example of the exam interface

 ```
 Question Number 1
 An airplane flying at 10,000 feet ASL in the Altimeter Setting Region should have its altimeter set to